pogorskii/wiitco-app/README.md

 ## The Challenge: engineering the ultimate database instead of solely relying on API calls

-This is where WIITCO differs from all those "movie database" pet projects you might've seen.
+This is where ReleaseNexus differs from all those "movie database" pet projects you might've seen.
 It's far more than just a simple frontend that makes a couple API calls.

 Initially, I thought that it would be enough to design and build a modern frontend to use all the available external data with comfort and ease.
 Then I found out, that neither TMDB (the most popular movies/TV database) nor IGDB (the most extensive video games database backed by Twitch/Amazon) provide a simple way to fetch movies/shows/games by their release month.